 The International Surfing Museum located in Huntington Beach, is dedicated to Duke Kahanamoku, who is generally regarded as the person who popularized the modern sport of surfing.
 It is home to a collection of some interesting artifacts in the history of surfing, including a display of historic surfboards, surf and movie posters and trophies.

 Have fun observing and learning about California elephant seals, harbor seals and fur at this nonprofit organization, dedicated to the rescue, and release of marine mammals stranded along Orange County coastline.
 Admission is free.

 20612 Laguna Canyon Rd

 Laguna Beach, CA 92651

-The deep nutrient waters surrounding Newport Harbor is considered some of the most fertile waters in Southern California and attracts all types of marine life.
+The deep nutrient waters surrounding Newport Harbor is considered some of the most fertile waters in Southern California & Orange County Beaches.
+These waters attracts all types of marine life.
 Many of the tours are designed just for viewing marine life, including killer whales, giant blue whales, dolphins, and seals.
 Newport Landingand Davey’s Locker offer great deals for a once in a lifetime experience.